mlrainer/LegoSetTracker/README.md

 Program is using .NET 7 framework.

 Features used:
 Implemented master loop console application that lets users pick between manually entering and set or importing a set.
-The user also has the option to exit the program.
+Using a list.
+Implemented ability to import a json file and display that data  The user also has the option to exit the program.
+Using 3 methods.

 Created additional class with inheritance.